Salmon Habitat Restoration Program (SHaRP)

 2021 SHaRP Team Leader Positions

-Applications for our 2021 Team Leader positions are now open!
-The closing deadline is February 28, 2021.
+Applications for our 2021 Team Leader positions is now closed for this year’s team.
+The closing deadline was February 28, 2021.
+Post-secondary students were hired into team leader roles for Riparian Enhancement, Media and Public Relations and Community Education.

 “It feels great when people come to our tent who never knew about Surrey’s salmon habitats but are eager to learn.
 It feels great to know that you made a difference.” – Crew Member